kartoza/docker-geoserver/README.md

 your preferred credentials.
 If these are not specified then the postgresql user is set to 'docker' with password 'docker'.

+There is also a convenience run script that will setup a postgis container and a geoserver container in the ``run.sh`` script for this repository.

+**Note:** The default geoserver user is 'admin' and the password is 'geoserver'.
+We highly recommend changing these as soon as you first log in.

 ## Storing data on the host rather than the container.